hrakaroo/glob-library-go/README.md

 ### Simple String Case Insensitive

-For these benchmarks the 100th word in the word list was arbitrarily as the source word to which all words are case insensitively compared.
-As there are no globs in the source word the Glob library will use the `EqualToEngine`.
+For these benchmarks the 100th word (arbitrarily selected) in the word list was is used as the source word to which all words are case insensitively compared.
+As there are no globs in the source word the Glob library will optimize to use the `EqualToEngine`.
 This is then compared against a simple `strings.EqualFold` which is a string case insensitive check.

 ```